jonasjacek/lpic-1-anki-flashcards/README.md

 <img src="https://github.com/jonasjacek/lpic-1-anki-flashcards/blob/master/import-deck.jpg" width=200 alt="Importing a deck of flashcards into Anki">

 ### Download Deck from Ankiweb
-As an alternative to the download from GitHub, you can download and/or import an older version of the [shared deck](https://ankiweb.net/shared/info/575656891) directly from [AnkiWeb](https://ankiweb.net/).
+Alternatively, you can download / import an older version of the [shared deck](https://ankiweb.net/shared/info/575656891) directly from [AnkiWeb](https://ankiweb.net/).

 ## Overview